Gerontechnology: Publications

 A comprehensive volume titled Gerontechnology edited by Sunkyo Kwon has been published in 2016/2017.

 Applications

 Age technology (AgeTech/Agetech) has been used to enhance aspects of insurance, domiciliary care, residential and nursing homes, health care, and risk management.
 The services may originate from various independent service providers or the interconnection of devices and services enabled through open APIs.
 Commercial businesses with an ageing component including the opportunities around the “Silver Economy” – providing services for the ‘wants’ of the older demographic, supporting independent living – addressing the ‘needs’ of the older demographic, longevity – extending healthy lifespan and geroscience.

-In the US, startup Aging2.0 launched in 2015 and has since organized 170 meet-up events, opened volunteer chapters in 30 countries and signed up 30 companies for its own accelerator program.
-Amongst these, SingFit “makes it easy for everyone to become a music therapist”, WalkJoy is a wearable sensor that measures a person’s gait and alerts caregivers when someone could be about to fall.
-Active Protective is a personal airbag that inflates to stop someone breaking their hip.
-And Vynca records a person’s dying wishes, so families aren’t unsure when the time comes.
-The company Honor, which connects seniors, caregivers and their families, recently raised $20 million, the biggest funding in the emerging category so far.
-In Europe, London-based AgeTech startup Birdie secured a €7 million Series A to help elderly adults live independently while independent living system Kraydel has raised over £1m in innovation and public sector grants to develop its smart device which sits on top of the TV, linking elderly people to their carers or family members, through their TV screens.

 Education

 The first ISG Masterclass for PhD students in 2006 produced a scheme to support gerontechnological research.